Explore

 Lewis Ginter Botanical Garden

-Parking is free and there are three parking lots: A, B, and C. The red star on the map marks the Visitor’s Center where you can purchase your ticket.
+Parking is free and there are three parking lots: A, B, and C. The yellow star on the map marks the Visitor’s Center where you can purchase your ticket.
 The Garden Shop is also in the Visitor’s Center (no ticket required for the Shop.)

 1. Four Seasons Garden